adamhjk/community-compact/COMMUNITY-COMPACT.md

 and a new, independent support model.

-[BUSINESS] must remain a good, true, and honest steward of the Community, or loose all the privileges outlined in this compact.
+[BUSINESS] must remain a good, true, and honest steward of the Community, or lose all the privileges outlined in this compact.

 ## Software License